merkle-open/SitecoreBlog/docs/_posts/2023-12-01-setting-up-headless-sxa-site-with-sitecore10.3.md

 ## Introduction
-With release of Sitecore 10.3, Sitecore also released headless version of existing SXA framework.
-This is based on existing Sitecore headless framework namely JSS.
-But the process of deployment a headless SXA site is different from normal JSS solution.
-In this article, we will deal with deployment of headless SXA site to Sitecore 10.3.
+With the release of Sitecore 10.3, Sitecore also released a headless version of the existing SXA framework.
+This is based on the existing Sitecore headless framework namely JSS.
+But the process of deploying a headless SXA site is different from the normal JSS solution.
+In this article, we will deal with the deployment of a headless SXA site to Sitecore 10.3.

 ### Prerequisite